Mpumelel/se-assignment-2-introduction-to-software-engineering-Mpumelel/README.md

 However, if the centralized repository becomes corrupted, retrieval can be difficult.

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?
-Software Maintenance:What Is A Project Manager In Software?
+Software Maintenance:-What Is A Project Manager In Software?
 A project manager in software is responsible for leading a team of software developers and ensuring that software projects are completed on time, within budget, and to the satisfaction of the stakeholders.
 They are responsible for planning, executing, and closing projects.
 This involves defining project scope, creating schedules, allocating resources, managing risks, and monitoring progress.

  The project manager is also responsible for communicating with stakeholders, including clients, management, and team members, to ensure everyone is on the same page.
 They must have strong leadership skills, be able to manage competing priorities, and have a deep understanding of software development methodologies and tools.
 Overall, the role of a project manager in software is critical to ensuring the success of software projects.